CodeKeanu/suno-mcp/README.md

 docker-compose build
 ```

-That's it!
-The Docker image is now ready to use.
+**Note:** If you build from source, use `suno-mcp-server:latest` in the configuration examples below instead of `ghcr.io/codekeanu/suno-mcp:latest`.

-### Option 2: Native Python Installation
+### Option 3: Native Python Installation

 1. Clone this repository:
 ```bash